2018 candidates and potential candidates for Governor

 Danbury Mayor Mark Boughton: Republican

 Boughton is currently Danbury‘s Mayor.
 He has run for Governor twice before, in 2010 and 2014.
-He has said he is interested in running for Governor and has formed an exploratory committee.
+He officially announced his campaign on Jan.
+9.

 Middletown Mayor Daniel Drew: Democrat